The 20 best Lord of the Rings characters, ranked

 With all due respect to his Shakespearean past, Gandalf always felt like the role that Ian McKellen was born to play.
 Whether it’s as the craggy-edged, hermit-like Gandalf the Grey in Fellowship of the Ring and the Hobbit trilogy, or as the scrubbed-up, dignified Gandalf the White in Two Towers and Return of the King, McKellen’s character was an unforgettable figure, lending Lord of the Rings the gravitas it needed to really sell Tolkien’s magical lore to viewers.

-Lord of the Rings: The Rings of Power comes to Prime Video on Friday 2 September.
+Lord of the Rings: The Rings of Power is now available on Prime Video.

 Register for free to continue reading